dasniko/keycloak-hsm-crypki/Readme.md

 # Keycloak HSM Crypki
 Keycloak Extension, which uses [Crypki Service](https://github.com/theparanoids/crypki) for signing with an underlying HSM (Hardware Security Module) or other PKCS #11 device.
 This Extension is based on the [Keycloak HSM Extension](https://github.com/denniskniep/keycloak-hsm).
+The current purpose of this project is to show how to use the [Keycloak HSM Extension](https://github.com/denniskniep/keycloak-hsm).

 ## Showcase